 Funded by DHHS NIH NIDA U01 DA041148

 There are many behaviors that young people engage in, some of which may put individuals at a greater risk for HIV/AIDS and other sexually transmitted infections and diseases.
 DASH is designed to investigate the types of behaviors that put youth at risk for these health concerns, with the goal of determining what types of programs work best to help reduce these behaviors.
 Investigators will use information about participants' behavior, genetics, and brain structure and function to help answer these research questions.
+This study is closed to participant enrollment, as data are being analyzed by the study team.

 Funded by DHHS NIH NINR R01 NR013332